zrodr22/Months/README.md

 - [X] Sort month document buttons
 - [ ] Add an exploration feature.
 When you close a document, keep the scroller open to look at others
 - [ ] Could I implement some kind of search through all of the documents?
 What about NLP?
+- [ ] Maybe add time stamp along with the date?
+- [ ] Add a prompt asking if we want to make an entry?

 # Remember to update the path to the .exe and pics once the GUI code is finished
 pyinstaller file-creator.py